 - DBT— Dialectical Behavior Therapy: DBT provides clients with new skills to manage painful emotions and decrease conflict in relationships.
 DBT specifically focuses on providing therapeutic skills in four key areas.
 First, mindfulness focuses on improving an individual’s ability to accept and be present in the current moment.
 Second, distress tolerance is geared toward increasing a person’s tolerance of negative emotion, rather than trying to escape from it.
 Third, emotion regulation covers strategies to manage and change intense emotions that are causing problems in a person’s life.
 Fourth, interpersonal effectiveness consists of techniques that allow a person to communicate with others in a way that is assertive, maintains self-respect, and strengthens relationships.

 - Group Therapy: This is a form of psychotherapy in which one or more therapists treat a small group of clients together as a group.
-The term can refer to any form of psychotherapy when delivered in a group format, including cognitive behavioural therapy or interpersonal therapy, but it is usually applied to psychodynamic group therapy where the group context and group process is explicitly utilised as a mechanism of change by developing, exploring and examining interpersonal relationships within the group.
+The term can refer to any form of psychotherapy when delivered in a group format, including cognitive behavioral therapy or interpersonal therapy, but it is usually applied to psychodynamic group therapy where the group context and group process is explicitly utilized as a mechanism of change by developing, exploring and examining interpersonal relationships within the group.

 - Family Therapy: Disease affects the entire family structure.
 Often, it is family members who enable the addict to delve further into dependence.
 Because of this, families need to learn how to establish healthy boundaries, while creating a supportive system.
 It is important to recognize that recovery is important for all members within the family system.
 The goal is to reunite the family and promote healing through new and positive interactions.
 To accomplish these goals, the family system must learn specific skills.
 Regardless of past events, it is our hope our patient’s experience brings both healing to them, and their entire familial unit.